Nudies/incentives-app/README.md

 Direct your browser to `localhost:5000` and you should be running.

 ##Production
-For production I am using Ubuntu 14.04 x64 virtual server running Apache with mod_wsgi.
+For production I am using Ubuntu 14.04 x64 virtual server running ~~Apache with mod_wsgi.~~
-You can find a good tutorial [here](https://www.digitalocean.com/community/tutorials/how-to-deploy-a-flask-application-on-an-ubuntu-vps) provided by digitalocean.
-I found I had to MacGyver it a little bit to get it running, but it is pretty straight forward.
+~~You can find a good tutorial [here](https://www.digitalocean.com/community/tutorials/how-to-deploy-a-flask-application-on-an-ubuntu-vps) provided by digitalocean.
+I found I had to MacGyver it a little bit to get it running, but it is pretty straight forward.~~

+I am now running this with nginx/gunicorn.

 For a mail I am using postfix as a send-only SMTP server.
 Routing any incoming mail to another address.